ilkkamtk/JavaScript-english/assignments.md

    - Print both the original array and the new array to the console in the main program after you have called the function.
    - You can hard code the array, no need for `prompt()`.
 10. Write a voting program as described below for small-scale meeting use. (**8p**)
     - The program asks for the number of candidates.
-    - Then the program asks for the names of the candidates: `'Name for candidate 1`
+    - Then the program asks for the names of the candidates: `Name for candidate 1`
-    - Store the candidates' names and initial vote count in objects like this:
+    - Store the candidates names and initial vote count in objects like this:
     ```javascript
     [
         {